yamcs/yamcs/docs/server-manual/links/ccsds-frame-processing.rst

        This is used if the data contains packets - it requires the presence of the first header pointer to indicate where in the frame the packet starts.
 Both CCSDS space packets and CCSDS encapsulation packets are supported (even multiplexed on the same virtual channel).
 The type of packet is detected based on the first 3 bits of data: 000=CCSDS space packet, 111=encapsulation packets.
        Idle CCSDS space packets (having APID = 0x7FF) and idle encapsulation packets (having first byte = 0x1C) are discarded.
     IDLE:
-       Supported for AOS and USLP to indicate that the Virtual Channel contains only idle frames .
+       Indicates that the Virtual Channel contains only idle frames .
 Normally, the AOS and USLP use the Virtual Channel 63 to transmit idle frames and you do not need to define this virtual channel (in conclusion ``IDLE`` is not very useful).
 The TM frames have a different mechanism to signal idle frames (first header pointer is 0x7FE).
+However, the IDLE service can be configured for TM frames as well if a there is a virtual channel containing only idle frames (or if a virtual channel has to be ignored).
     VCA:
        VCA stands for Virtual Channel Access - it is  a mechanism for the user to plug a custom handler for the virtual channel data.
 The ``vcaHandlerClassName`` property has to be defined if this option is specified (see  below).